 Press Break Offense Guide

-A big test for any team is the ability to break a full court or half court press.
-There are a number of presses a defense can throw at you, but the key to breaking every single one of them comes down to execution of fundamentals and making game time decisions.
+A big test for any team is the ability to break a full-court or half-court press.
+There are a number of presses a defense can throw at you, but the key to breaking every single one of them comes down to the execution of fundamentals and making game-time decisions.

 Your team must have a solid set of fundamentals such as passing, catching, and dribbling.
-If you’re team can do these actions well then you’re already a step ahead of the defense.
-The other area you need to focus on is developing your team to make game time decisions such as knowing when to use pass fakes and taking care of the ball to not commit silly turnovers.
+If your team can do these actions well then you’re already a step ahead of the defense.
+The other area you need to focus on is developing your team to make game-time decisions such as knowing when to use pass fakes and taking care of the ball to not commit silly turnovers.

 By the time you finish reading this article, you’ll know exactly what your team needs to work on to develop a successful Press Break.

 Every team can benefit from having a Press Break Offense ready to go when your opponent switches things up on the defensive end.
 Preparing your press-breaking game plan is an important part of the game, but one of the least practiced.
 A Press Break Offense is built for a smart, patient team that can work together and utilize passing the ball to find the gaps in the pressing defense.